St. Paul Public Schools, Belwin Conservancy mark 50-year partnership

-Belwin Conservancy in Afton will celebrate its 50th year with a free open house Saturday — an event that will mark, too, its enduring partnership with St. Paul Public Schools.
+Belwin Conservancy in Afton will celebrate its 50th year with a free open house Saturday in an event that will mark its enduring partnership with St. Paul Public Schools.

 The 1,500-acre nature preserve has played host each year to thousands of district third- and fifth-graders who travel by bus to learn about science in the outdoors.